Teenage Car Accident & Driving Statistics

 Teen Drivers: The Risks & Dangers

-Bachus & Schanker, LLC has compiled the above statistics to increase awareness of the dangers that teenage drivers face.
-Inexperience is a big reason why crash rates for young drivers are so disproportionately high, but speeding, tailgating and distractions are also major factors.
+Bachus & Schanker has compiled the above statistics to increase awareness of the dangers that teenage drivers face.
+Inexperience is a big reason why crash rates for young drivers are so disproportionately high, but speeding, tailgating, and distractions are also major factors.

 Teen Drivers and Drunk Driving